IMB11/SmartItemHighlight/README.md

 # Smart Item Highlight

+Smartly highlight items in your inventory based on their properties such as enchantments, various components or even if you've recently picked it up.

+WIP.

 ## Contributing

 _Whilst this project is All Rights Reserved, you may fork to add translations or new features.
 Any merged pull requests will immediately fall under the ownership of IMB11 (Calum H.)_